telerik/blazor-docs/components/grid/templates/popup-form-template.md

 # Popup Form Template

-With the `FormTemplate` feature, you can customize the appearance and content of the create/edit Popup window of the grid.
-To set it, provide contents to the `<FormTemplate>` inner tag of the `<GridPopupEditFormSettings>`.
+With the `FormTemplate` feature, you can customize the appearance and content of the create/edit Popup window of the Grid.
+Declare the desired custom content inside the `<FormTemplate>` inner tag of the `<GridPopupEditFormSettings>`.

 You can use the `Context` attribute of the `<FormTemplate>` tag to set the name of the context variable.
 The context variable is of type `object` and can be cast to the model type to which the grid is bound.